Skip to main content

 Define task as a Function Recall that each row of the dataset is encapsulated as Example object.
 Recall that the input keys were defined when we uploaded the dataset:

 More complex task inputs More complex tasks can use additional information.
-These values can be accessed by defining a task function with specific parameter names which are bound to special values associated with the dataset example:
+These values can be accessed by defining a task function with specific parameter names which are bound to special values associated with the dataset example: A task can be defined as a sync or async function that takes any number of the above argument names in any order!

 Define Evaluators